edezekiel/gatsby-netlify-blog/src/pages/posts/2021-01-26-Git-Filter-Repo.md

 git push -u origin main
 ```

-8. Push all git branches to the remote
+7. Push all git branches to the remote

 ```shell
 git push remote --all
 ```

-Thanks for reading!
+And that's it!
+I hope you found this post useful and thank you for reading.

 ## Resources